leicuhk/leicuhk.github.io/_pages/publications.md

 Working Papers
 ======
-[W2] **Lei Li**, and Tsung-Hui Chang, “Low-Complexity ISAC Beamforming Optimization for Robust Transmission in Dynamic MmWave MIMO Networks," submitted to _IEEE JSAC_.
+[W2] **Lei Li**, Jiawei Zhang, and Tsung-Hui Chang, “Beamforming Optimization for Robust Sensing and Communication in Dynamic Mmwave MIMO Networks," submitted to _IEEE JSAC_.

 [W1] Kexin Zhang, **Lei Li**, Chao Shen, Ruisi He, and Tsung-Hui Chang, “Fronthaul Compression and Power Allocation Optimization for Networked Integrated Sensing and Communication," to be submitted to _IEEE TVT_.